carl-berg/ADatabaseMigrator/README.md

 **ADatabaseFixture.SqlServer**
 Contains `SqlServerMigrationScriptRunner` which you can use as a script runner instead of `MigrationScriptRunner` if you need batch support (like if your scripts contains `GO` statements for instance).

 ## Compatibility with GalacticWasteManagement
 `ADatabaseMigrator` is inspired by, and can be somewhat made compatible with [Galactic-Waste-Management](https://github.com/mattiasnordqvist/Galactic-Waste-Management), which has been deprecated.
-By swapping out `MigrationScriptJournalManager` in the example above for `GalacticWasteMigrationScriptJournalManager`, you should be able to run migrations compatible with what GWM calls `LiveField`.

-This means that we map the `GWM` run type `Migration` to `ADatabaseMigrator` run type `RunOnce`. `GWM` has support for more run types like `Seed`, `vNext` and more, as well as creating custom run types.
-ADatabaseMigrator does not have support for these out of the box, but you could create custom mappings by creating your own class that inherits from `GalacticWasteMigrationScriptJournalManager` and override the `ParseGalacticWasteRunType` method.

-Note however that `ADatabaseMigrator` is a more focused tool than `GWM` and will never attempt to drop or restore the database.
-If you have the need for such orchestrations, I would suggest implementing this yourself, where running `ADatabaseMigrator` migrations could be part of the overall orchestration.
+GalacticWasteManagement and ADatabaseMigrator solves slightly different problems.
+While GalacticWasteManagement can be used as a development tool as well as a deployment tool, has an array of built in migration types and modes, ADatabaseMigrator is a simpler and more focused tool.
+ADatabaseMigrator can execute migration scripts, and that's it.
+ADatabaseMigrator however is built to simplify configuration and extension to allow you to build your own migration orchestration by configuration, extending or replacing parts and making it easy to introduce custom run types if you feel the need for it.